 Thanks to Milena for her inspiration and many years of friendship!

-1 If the cranberries are frozen, bring them to room temperature before starting.
+- If the cranberries are frozen, bring them to room temperature.

-2 Cut the onion into quarters.
-Slice the jalapeños in half, remove the ribs and seeds, and chop them into a few pieces.
-Place the onion and jalapeños into the bowl of a food processor and pulse several times to chop.
+- Cut the red onion into quarters.
+Slice the jalapeño peppers in half, remove the ribs and seeds, and chop them into a few pieces.
+Place the onion and peppers into the bowl of a food processor and pulse several times to chop.